The M/S Estonia Accident investigation

 Why was the real cause of the 'Estonia' sinking covered up?
 Probably for multiple reasons:

-to protect the newly 'democratic' and poor Estonian state, where Finland and Sweden control 60-70% of all new investments and,
+to protect the newly 'democratic' and poor Estonian state, where Finland and Sweden control 60-70% of all new investments,

 The states of Estonia, Finland and Sweden had many reasons to manipulate the investigation.
 And the real culprits were happy - they got away and could retire to sunny, southern Europe.